exaloop/codon/docs/intro/differences.md

 While most of the commonly used builtin modules have Codon-native implementations, a few are not yet implemented.
 However these can still be used within Codon via `from python import`.

-Many other missing features are also described in [Roadmap](../ROADMAP.md).